kupehtci/DOCUMENTATION/REACT/React - Import and Export.md

 # React - Import and Export

-In React is commonly used the standard ES module exports and imports to pass components, functions and other code between files.
+In React[^1] is commonly used the standard ES module exports and imports to pass components, functions and other code between files.

 You can choose between named and default exports: